 Ty Sheridan, Undersheriff - Court and Security Services

-Undersheriff Ty Sheridan has been a member of the Ramsey County Sheriff’s Office since July of 1990.
-In his current position, Undersheriff of the Court and Security Services Division, he oversees security operations at five District Court facilities, the Civil Process Unit and the Citizen Resource Center.
+Undersheriff Ty Sheridan has been a member of the Ramsey County Sheriff’s Office since 1990.
+In his current position as Undersheriff of Court and Security Services, Ty oversees security operations at five district court facilities, the Civil Process Unit, and the Citizen Resource Center.

-In his 27-year career with Ramsey County, Undersheriff Sheridan has worked in all divisions as a deputy, sergeant and commander.
-He was on the SWAT team for fifteen years.
-While on SWAT he was a team leader and part of the sniper team.
-The past two years have been spent in the Public Safety Services Division as the commander in charge of the Criminal Investigation Unit (CIU), Electronic Crimes Unit (ECU), Crime Scene Processing Unit and the Property Room.
+In his 27-year career with Ramsey County, Ty has worked in all divisions as a deputy, sergeant, and commander.
+He was on the SWAT team for fifteen years, during which time he served as a team leader and as part of the sniper team.
+Prior to becoming Undersheriff, Ty worked in the Public Safety Services Division as the commander in charge of the Criminal Investigation Unit (CIU), Electronic Crimes Unit (ECU), Crime Scene Processing Unit, and the Property Room.

-Away from work, Undersheriff Sheridan enjoys golf, hunting, fishing, softball and traveling with his wife.
+Away from work, Ty enjoys golfing, hunting, fishing, softball, and traveling with his wife.
 He has been married for almost 30 years and has one amazing adult child.

 Merci Dahedl, Inspector - Governance and Compliance

-Merci holds an Associates’ Degree in Law Enforcement and a Bachelor’s Degree in Criminal Justice.
-She has three children and one grandchild.
-She enjoys spending time with family and friends, working on puzzles, traveling, and has a passion for helping others.
+Merci and her husband have five children and three grandchildren.
+Outside of work, Merci enjoys spending time with family and friends, working on puzzles, traveling, and has a passion for helping others.

-Tina Kill, Inspector - Office of Planning and Analysis
+Tina Kill, Inspector - Office of Planning and Policy Analysis

-Inspector Tina Kill began her career with the Saint Paul Police Department in 1995.
-Over her 22-year career, she has held a variety of positions with SPPD, interspersed with three military tours.
-Tina worked as a School Resource Officer (SRO), in the VICE Unit, with East District Investigations, West District Patrol, and the Special Investigations Unit.
+Inspector Tina Kill began her career with the Saint Paul Police Department (SPPD) in 1995.
+Over her 22-year career, she held a variety of positions with SPPD, interspersed with three military tours.
+Tina worked as a School Resource Officer (SRO), in the VICE Unit, with East District Investigations, West District Patrol, and in the Special Investigations Unit.
 She most recently held the position of Executive Sergeant to the Deputy Chief of Operations at SPPD.
 In her role as Inspector with the Sheriff's Office, Tina is the Director of the Office of Planning and Policy Analysis, which oversees finance, budget services, human resources, and payroll functions.

-Tina is a graduate of the University of Minnesota with a BA Degree in Russian Area Studies and has an AA in Military Intelligence Operations.
-She completed her Minnesota Police Skills at the Law Enforcement Training Center at Metro State University.
+Tina is a graduate of the University of Minnesota with a Bachelor of Arts Degree in Russian Area Studies and has an AA in Military Intelligence Operations.
+Tina completed her Minnesota Police Skills at the Law Enforcement Training Center at Metropolitan State University.
 She is currently working on her Emergency Management Certification through Homeland Security Emergency Management and attends the Public Safety Executive Leadership Program at the Humphrey School of Public Affairs.

-Tina is thirty-one-year veteran of the United States Army/Army Reserves, and is currently the Sergeant Major of the 2300 Military Intelligence Group in Virginia.
+Tina is thirty-three year veteran of the United States Army/Army Reserves and hold the rank of Sergeant Major of the 2300 Military Intelligence Group in Virginia.
 She lives in Saint Paul with her husband and four children.